 Mung Bean Organic Sprouts

 Homegrown sprouts are a healthy addition to any salad or sandwich year-round.
 Growing your own sprouts is also a great way to get your gardening fix through the cold days of winter and now you have the assurance that you are eating healthy food with a great certified organic variety.
 Mung Bean Sprouts are possibly the best of all sprouts when it comes to cooking - especially if you like Chinese food.
 Great in soups, salads, burgers and more!
+Easy to grow in a mason jar or our handy sprouter.
 Approx. 15 seeds/gram.

 Distribute evenly a very thin layer of seed.
 The seeds will swell and require a lot of space.
 Approximately one tablespoon of small seed and two tablespoons of larger seed is enough for the Victorio Sprouter.
 For proper germination, seeds should remain wet, but not submerged in water.
 The Victorio Sprouting Kit is designed to retain a small amount of water, just the right amount.
 Rinse the seeds once or twice each day for best results.